AdobeDocs/campaign-web.en/help/v8/audience/test-profiles.md

 <!--Learn more on test profiles in the [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/audience/add-profiles/test-profiles.html){target="_blank"}.-->

-The steps to send test messages to seed addresses are detailed in [this section](../preview-test/test-deliveries.md#test-profiles).
+The steps to send proofs to seed addresses are detailed in [this section](../preview-test/test-deliveries.md#test-profiles).

 >[!NOTE]
 >